-From their outrageous bridesmaid demands to their major meltdowns over the smallest of things that would put us non-married folk right off ever walking up the aisle.
+From talk of outrageous bridesmaid demands to major meltdowns over the smallest of things, the rumours of planning a wedding would put non-married folk right off ever walking up the aisle.

 However, one bride-to-be took things to a whole new level and infuriated pretty much everyone when she took to Mumsnet to ask for advice on her wedding gift list.

 “We don’t need enough ‘stuff’ to make it worthwhile having a list,” she began the post, which has since been deleted.

 “We don’t want to not say anything because then we will get a bunch of stuff that is not to our taste, but will feel guilty and like terrible people when we eventually give it away.

 “I would feel OK about saying ‘no gifts’, but then I would never attend a wedding without taking a gift, so is that just going to end up as receiving random s***e?

 The bride then went on to say that she and her husband would prefer money as a gift but she doesn’t know how to put it on the invitation.

 “I gather the done thing is to be very coy and not mention gifts at all, and then people are supposed to contact my parents for instructions or something, but the invitations will be sent by DP (darling partner) and me so I don’t see that happening,” she continued.